-The landscaped cobblestone paths of the Riverwalk lead along the Woonasquatucket River to Waterplace Park’s central pool and fountain,...
+The landscaped cobblestone paths of Providence's Riverwalk lead along the Woonasquatucket River to Waterplace Park’s central pool and...

 This outdoor rink at the Bank of America City Center occupies prime downtown real estate.
 While the Biltmore hotel and Fleet Building...

 This beaux arts building makes an imposing centerpiece to Kennedy Plaza.